310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% img /img/es/eventstory/cometshow/p2ch7.jpg %}

 {% bubble Midori smile %}
-Tetora-kun's not the only one… Shinobu-kun became part of the Student Council, and he's basically the advisor and mediator in Ryuseitai-N now, too.
+Tetora-kun’s not the only one… Shinobu-kun became part of the Student Council, and he’s basically the advisor and mediator in Ryuseitai-N now, too.

 He’s a master at collecting info and smoothing out issues between people.
 It feels like his hidden talents finally got a chance to bloom.

 His true powers burst forth right when the going got tough.
 Sounds just like a hero, right?

-I can’t speak for the Student Council, but Ryuseitai-N would've tripped over its own feet and disintegrated way earlier if he wasn’t around.
+I can’t speak for the Student Council, but Ryuseitai-N would’ve tripped over its own feet and disintegrated way earlier if he wasn’t around.

-And to add the cherry on top, he's even getting a lot of recognition as an individual, too.
+And to add the cherry on top, he’s even getting a lot of recognition as an individual, too.

 He’s such a shy kid, but he still managed to establish a place for himself as a one-of-a-kind ninja idol.